Trump's Pick for New CIA Director Is Career Spymaster - Slashdot

 It starts to feel a bit like Celebrity Big Brother.
 Every week someone else has to leave.

 You're for treating women unequally?
-(Score:3, Insightful)
+(Score:4, Insightful)

 So you're saying we should treat women differently and shouldn't be outraged that she destroyed video documentation to hide torture and approves of harsh methods as we would even if it were a man doing the same thing?